chongtinghoivan/dots/TechJournal.md

+## 27 Apr 2025
+- Downloaded [Supercut](https://supercut.video/) and tested it.
+Impressed by various features from background removal, branding, CTA buttons, automatic caption generations, AI summary and instant sharing.
+Currently the video editing part is not yet supported.
+However, the video can be downloaded to other video editing softwares for further editing if needed.
+The beta version is free to use with a video length limit of 30 minutes, which is very generous.
+- Downloaded [Loom](https://www.loom.com/) and tested it.
+Impressed by its features including notes and Canvas.

 ## 25 Apr 2025
 - Learnt how to registered for a "dpdns.org" domain for free using this [tutorial](https://www.youtube.com/watch?v=K_cqWsHQaGI&ab_channel=Seven%E7%A7%91%E6%8A%80%E7%94%9F%E6%B4%BB).
 Followed the steps and register a domain "aitoolbox.dpdns.org"